“I have discovered the missing link between the anthropoid apes and civilized men. It’s us!” – Abraham Maslow

 As unhealthy as addictions can be, they are only one factor that keeps addicts behaving more like missing links than self-actualized beings.
-A more significant factor is that addictions invariably include the self-deceptions and denials required to deny information that threatens the need to satisfy insatiable dopamine-induced cravings.
+A more significant factor is that addictions invariably include the self-deceptions, denials, and unconsciousness required to deny information that threatens the need to satisfy insatiable dopamine-induced cravings.

 In other words: